rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-hardhat-tarter-kit.md

 ---
-sidebar_lable: Rootstock Hardhat Starter Kit!
+sidebar_label: Quick Start with Hardhat
 sidebar_position: 6
 title: Rootstock Hardhat Starter Kit!
 description: 'Whether you are a seasoned developer or just starting your journey into smart contract development, this kit provides a solid foundation for building decentralized applications (DApps) on the RSK network.'